evenevan/serverless-discord-bot/README.md

 Secrets: DATABASE_URL, DISCORD_APPLICATION_ID, DISCORD_TOKEN, DISCORD_PUBLIC_KEY

 1) Run "npm i"
-2) Run "npx prisma generate --data-proxy"
-3) Install Wrangler globally with "npm i wrangler -g"
+2) Install Wrangler globally with "npm i wrangler -g"
+3) Set environment variables locally (see sample.env file)
+4) Run "npm run generate"
-4) Create a Cloudflare Worker and set its name in the wrangler.toml file
+5) Create a Cloudflare Worker and set its name in the wrangler.toml file
-5) Create an application at https://discord.dev
+6) Create an application at https://discord.dev
-6) Create a Prisma Proxy at https://cloud.prisma.io
+7) Create a Prisma Proxy at https://cloud.prisma.io
-7) Set the variables/secrets in both the Worker dashboard and the wrangler.htoml file
+8) Set environment variables/secrets in both the Worker dashboard and the wrangler.toml file
-8) Run "npm run dev" for local testing (use ngrok or similar to route localhost)
+9) Run "npm run dev" for local testing (use ngrok or similar to route localhost)
-9) Run "npm run publish" to deploy to Cloudflare Workers
+10) Run "npm run publish" to deploy to Cloudflare Workers
-10) Set your Worker's link in the interaction endpoint URL of your Discord application
+11) Set your Worker's link in the interaction endpoint URL of your Discord application